 - Serve this with mint leaves, green leaf lettuce, cilantro, perilla leaves, julienned daikon and carrots.
 Make a wrap then dip it in cham sauce and enjoy its delicious taste.

-Banh Khot Calories
+Banh Khot Calories and Nutrition

 It has become a lifestyle for a lot of people to watch their weight and as such people look at the number of calories in the different foods they eat.
 If you are one of those people, you are probably wondering how many calories you will be adding to your body if you eat Banh khot.
 Well, first of all, a single cake of this will give you about 55 calories.
 It contains some carbs, some fat and protein.